Corporate Book - November 2019

-With respect to the historic canals, the Minister of the Environment has the power, duties and functions of the Minister of Transport under the Department of Transport Act.
-This Act provides the regulatory authorities for the Historic Canals Regulations and the Canal Regulations.
-These regulations govern the management, maintenance, use and protection of the nine historic canals administered by Parks Canada, and provide the authorities to control various land and water-based activities and navigation.
-The nine historic canals are: St. Peter’s Canal in Nova Scotia; Saint-Ours, Chambly, Carillon, Sainte-Anne-de-Bellevue and Lachine canals in Quebec; and Rideau and Sault Ste.
+With respect to the heritage canals, the Minister responsible for Parks Canada has the power, duties and functions of the Minister of Transport under the Department of Transport Act.
+This act provides the regulatory authorities for the Historic Canals Regulations and the Canal Regulations.
+These regulations govern the management, maintenance, use and protection of the nine heritage canals administered by Parks Canada and provide the authorities to control various land- and water-based activities and navigation.
+The nine heritage canals are St. Peters Canal in Nova Scotia; Saint-Ours, Chambly, Carillon, Sainte-Anne-de-Bellevue and Lachine canals in Quebec; and Rideau and Sault Ste.
 Marie canals and the Trent–Severn Waterway in Ontario.
 The Parks Canada Agency Act confirms that Parks Canada is responsible for the administration and enforcement of the Historic Canals Regulations.

-The User Fees Act, under the President of the Treasury Board, establishes requirements for all new user fees fixed by a regulatory authority, and for making changes to existing fees.
-Some of the fees established by Parks Canada are subject to the requirements of this statute.
+The Service Fees Act, under the President of the Treasury Board, establishes requirements for all new fees fixed by a regulatory authority and for making changes to existing fees.
+It also establishes reporting requirements and service standards.
+Most of the fees established by Parks Canada are subject to the requirements of this statute.